Services and Programs

-At MSU, we understand that veteran students are not the same as traditional students coming out of high school, which is why we have many programs and resources to help you navigate the system and succeed on campus.
+At MSU, we understand that student veterans have different life experiences than our traditional students coming out of high school, which is why we have many programs and resources to help you navigate the system and succeed on campus.
 We will partner with you every day to help create your signature experience here at MSU.

 The Veteran Support Center is a dedicated space in the Strand Union Building, right in the center of campus, with trained staff to help veteran students with just about anything.
-Whether its questions about DVA benefits, help figuring out which classes to take or just a place to study or catch up with friends, the Veteran Support Center is open to all veteran students and spouses.
+Whether it's questions about VA benefits, help figuring out which classes to take or just a place to study or catch up with friends, the Veteran Support Center is open to all veteran students and spouses.
 The Center is equipped with:

 - Computer stations